Depending on your current asset allocation and investment needs, the best energy ETFs in Canada can be a good addition to your investment portfolio.

 What is a leveraged Energy ETF?

-Leveraged Energy ETFs allow investors to make bigger bets into the industry.
+Leveraged Energy ETFs allow investors to make bigger bets on the industry.
 Leveraged ETFs are usually listed as 2X or 3X, meaning gains (or losses) will be double or triple the amount of a normal ETF performance on any given day.

 Related: